It is a serious crime to marry a girl to someone against her will.

 When a girl is not even given the right to say yes or no in the most important decision of her life, not only is her freedom taken away, but her confidence, peace, dreams, and personality are all crushed.
-Such a marriage is not worship but becomes a long, silent, and agonizing imprisonment, where smiles are forced and relationships become burdens.
+Such a marriage is not worship, but becomes a long, silent, and painful imprisonment, where smiles are forced and relationships become burdens.
 The question here is, is honor proven by a daughter's tears?

 Is family respect preserved by the cries of a helpless heart?
 Can any tradition be so sacred that it stands against the clear command of Allah and His Messenger ﷺ?